Mad Men In Real Life: How Common Is Alcohol In The Workplace?

-For those of you who have not seen the AMC period drama Mad Men, it is a television show that centers around the dog eat dog world of television advertising set in 1960’s New York City.
-Each week, viewers tune in and follow the life of Don Draper, who is a highly successful ad executive who struggles with alcoholism.
+For those of you who have not seen the AMC period drama, Mad Men, it is a television show that centers on the dog eat dog world of advertising set in New York City in the 1960s.
+While the show was running, viewers would tune in and follow the life of Don Draper, who is a highly successful ad executive who struggles with alcoholism.

 According to information provided by the National Council on Alcoholism and Drug Dependence (NCADD):

-“Out of millions who hold full time employment in the United States, close to fifteen million are heavy drinkers of alcohol, exacting a high cost on work organizations, as employees who drink a lot are often absent from work, suffer from a lot of health problems, and are at a greater risk of harming themselves and others.”
+“Out of millions who hold full time employment in the United States, close to 15 million are heavy drinkers of alcohol, exacting a high cost on work organizations, as employees who drink a lot are often absent from work, suffer from a lot of health problems, and are at a greater risk of harming themselves and others.”

-Additionally, the NCADD listed the following statistics regarding alcohol use in the workplace:
+Furthermore, the NCADD listed the following statistics regarding alcohol use in the workplace:

 - Workers with alcohol problems were 2.7 times more likely than workers without drinking problems to have injury-related absences.